Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 -   Myri will only use up to `n` worker threads when performing sampling, where `n` is the sum of spatialization channels across all listeners.
 A default listener has four spatialization channels.
+-   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.

 ## Known Unity Engine and DSPGraph Issues